 Does the United States Senate actually oversee the quality of toy manufacturing?

 The other key players in this movie are Joe (Christian Fitzpatrick), a homeless kid who doesn’t believe in Santa Claus, and Cornelia (Carrie Kei Heim), a little rich girl who we later learn is being raised by her step-uncle (Is that even a thing?) who of course turns out to be the evil B.Z our villain du jour.
 The relationship that develops between Joe and Cornelia shifts from insulin shock-inducing sweetness to kind of creepy, as the two kids are only about nine years old, but for me, the most disturbing relationship is between Joe and Santa.
 As the movie progresses it seems that even though Santa has befriended Joe – Note: Later Joe states that he is Santa’s only friend which is just sad and also, “Suck it elves!” – but each year when Santa drops by to visit he never once asks about Joe’s homeless state.
-The kid is an orphan living on the streets and all Santa gives him is a carved sculpture of Patch the elf.
-That’s just dick!
+The kid is an orphan living on the streets and all Santa gives him is a carved sculpture of Patch the Elf.
+That’s just a dick move!

 Joe must survive on product placements left out in the snow by sad little rich girls.